 LIST: How to Cover Your Ass If You Haven’t Started Preparing Your Turkey Yet

 Now is the time when you should really, really start thinking about how you’re going to cook your turkey.
 Like, literally.
 Right now.
-It’s less than 36 hours before you’re expected to serve a beautiful, burnished, chestnut-brown turkey to your entire, judgemental family, and you are not a fan of their judging ways, but you married into that family and you have to keep this tenuous, delicate peace alive for the sake of you fragile marriage.
+It’s just more than 48 hours before you’re expected to serve a beautiful, burnished, chestnut-brown turkey to your entire, judgmental family, and you are not a fan of their judging ways, but you married into that family and you have to keep this tenuous, delicate peace alive for the sake of you fragile marriage.
 And all of the recipes you’re finding, written by people who Know These Things, are saying that you should have started prepping your turkey days ago, but you didn’t, because you’re terrible.
 Are you panicking yet?
 We know you are.

 SO CALM DOWN BECAUSE WE ARE HERE TO HELP YOU.